duffleupagus/duffleupagus/README.md

 🧬 Data Analyst / Project Manager at a bioinformatics company

-📓 Middle School Science Teacher
+📓 Science Teacher at a middle school

 🌥 Data Scientist❓ This one is work in progress... 🤓